Academic Policies

 Students may appeal the final grade for a course after the grade has been posted to the transcript for the reasons outlined under Grounds for a Grade Appeal below.
 Faculty members have been chosen due to their unique experience and expertise in their respective fields.
 As such, SCS strongly believes in the authority of its faculty to determine the academic merit and grades of their students.
 While students may request a review of their final course grade, they should also keep in mind that the faculty member is considered the academic and professional expert in determining their grade.
 A disagreement with the professional judgment of the instructor is not grounds for an appeal nor will it result in the change of grade.

-• Once the grade appeal deadline has passed for a course (see Grade Appeal Process policy), the grade is considered final and cannot be changed.
+- Once the grade appeal deadline has passed for a course, the grade is considered final and cannot be changed.

-• The grade appeal process only applies to final grades in SCS courses.
+- The grade appeal process only applies to final grades issued in SCS courses.
 Students with questions about grades received on individual assignments while a course is in-progress should speak directly with their instructor.
-Students with questions about courses taken outside of SCS must contact the academic department and school that delivered the course.
+Students seeking a grade appeal for courses taken outside of SCS must contact the academic department and school that delivered the course.

 Grounds for a Grade Appeal